XingMXTeam/maoxunxing.com/content/posts/react-1/index.en.md

 It provides a declarative way to show a fallback UI (like a spinner) while waiting for the component to load.
 Note: **Only the data source of using `use()` will take effect**

+It can play a huge role in **server-side rendering**, equivalent to exception catching for component rendering.

 Example:

 ```jsx